Pressure canning is really very easy.

 Next, you stuff green beans into your canning jars, add water and wipe the rim off with a clean cloth.

 Salt is optional: "Salt has no effect on the natural color and texture of canned foods, except for pickles and cured or smoked foods.
 Follow USDA approved directions, just omit the salt.
+The main reason for using salt in canning is to enhance flavor."

 If you do use salt I recommend canning salt.